BOOKS OF POETRY

 coronas of green.

-poems, (with three by Judith Lauter) Xlibris, 2012 - softcover,134 pages order from Xlibris: softcover - or ebook A poetic survey from many perspectives, The Structure of the Body examines the human form as an anatomical and physiological system and as a metaphor for other dimensions of our lives.
+Poems, (including three by Judith Lauter) Xlibris, 2012 - 134 pages softcover - or ebook A poetic survey from many perspectives, The Structure of the Body examines the human form as an anatomical and physiological system and as a metaphor for other dimensions of our lives.
 The book covers the body's evolution, its vast array of organs, its role in our mental and emotional life, and its complex interface with birth and death.
 These poems open fresh vistas on a familiar yet always mysterious subject. |

 The Life of the Body